The Role of the National Whistleblower Center Advocating for Wildlife Whistleblowers

 The U.S. Government Accountability Office Agreed: Reform is Needed

 After a year-long investigative process into the current implementation of wildlife whistleblower laws, the U.S. Government Accountability Office (“GAO”) vindicated the position of the National Whistleblower Center.
 In May 2018, GAO issued a report which demonstrates that U.S. government agencies must take action to better enforce and combat the illegal wildlife trade, including illegal fishing.
 “This report reinforces the urgent need for Congressional action,” said Stephen M. Kohn, Chairman of the Board of NWC.
 The report proves that the current wildlife trafficking and extinction crisis is untenable, and that something must be done urgently.
+The NWC was interviewed by and had continued discussions with the GAO about this report.
 The full text of the GAO report can be viewed here.

 Both the Department of Commerce (for the National Oceanic and Atmospheric Administration) and the Department of Interior (for the Fish and Wildlife Service), which implement the current laws on the books, have concurred with the GAO’s recommendations.
 This means that they will be moving forward with changing their current policies on the basis of the GAO’s recommendations – exactly what the National Whistleblower Center has advocated!
 To see the progress of these agencies in implementing the GAO’s recommendations, click on the recommendations section of the report’s page here.